RAGHAVRAWAT123/aimage/README.md

 - **Enhanced Dimensions**: Enhance the dimensions of images.
 - **Removal of Objects**: Remove unwanted objects from images.
 - **Stripe**: Handles subscription and payment processing.
-- **ShadCN Components**: Offers pre-built UI components for a consistent and modern design.
+- **Shadcn Components**: Offers pre-built UI components for a consistent and modern design.
 - **Download, Update and Delete Images**: Users can easily download, modify and delete images.
 - **Advanced Search Functionality**: Search through content with advanced filtering options.
 - **Pagination of Pages**: Paginate content for better navigation and user experience.